mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 * 5cee848        initial commit
 ```

 You haven't created a merge commit, and all commits from your branch appear as a single commit in the Git history.
 You are good to go to push back to the repo.
-But wait, what if somebody has changes things in the meantime on the remote, wouldn't the pull create a new merge?
+But wait, what if somebody has changed things in the meantime on the remote, wouldn't the pull create a new merge?
 Yes it would!
-Therefor don't use a plain `git pull` but use `git pull --rebase` for when you are pulling from the repo into your local *master* branch.
+Therefore, don't use a plain `git pull` but use `git pull --rebase` when you are pulling from the repo into your local *master* branch.
 This way, Git doesn't produce a new merge commit but rebase your local changes on top of the remote changes.

 ## Test Organization